Why Is Course Transfer Important?

 I plan to attend a different college/university after high school.
 How do I know if my course will be accepted for direct transfer credit?

-Tables showing transfer information are available for Delaware State University, Delaware Technical Community College, Wesley College, and Wilmington University.
+Use the reference table to find credit transfer information for Delaware State University, Delaware Technical Community College, Goldey Beacom College, Wesley College, and Wilmington University.

 - If a course is listed the dual enrollment course will be accepted as transfer credit for that course.